eliahvo/fwe-my-tasks/app/frontend/README.md

 When you will run your E2E tests the first time you have to navigate to `app/cypress` and run the following command: `npm install`<br>
 1. You have to delete all task items and labels in the frontend, so that it is totaly clear<br>
 2. After that you can start cypress using the following command in the `app/cypress` folder: `npm run cypress`<br>
+Sometimes the tests are running only after a second attempt.<br>
 The results from the tests should look like this:<br>
 ![e2eTestResults.png](./doc/e2eTestResults.png "E2E test results")